lib-salt/Doosan-Pick-and-Place/README.md

 ### Doosan M1013:
 - Using the teach pendent ensure that the safety zone is enabled and set correctly so it can't collide with the camera
 - Ensure the gripper weight is set to grippy_tool
-- check if the gripper controls are working by entering status and turning on and off the contoller digital output port 1
+- Check if the gripper controls are working by entering status and turning on and off the contoller digital output port 1
 - The IP of the robot is set to 192.168.1.100 (if changed will have to change the argument upon launch)

 ### D455 Camera:
-- When powered on green light will display on the side and can acces web client using the grippers ip (192.168.1.1)
+- Make sure to connect the camera to the laptop using a 3.2 USB
-- Make sure in the WebLogic tab the SPRING is running
+- Install the Realsense SDK and library on the laptop

 ### Aruco Markers:
-- When powered on green light will display on the side and can acces web client using the grippers ip (192.168.1.1)
+- Print off the aruco marker given in the github
-- Make sure in the WebLogic tab the SPRING is running
+- Place the Aruco marker in the environment ensuring it is visible to the camera.

 ## ROS Workspace Setup: